How to Perform WiFi Site Surveys

 Unlike electricity, WiFi signals don’t have the luxury of traveling through shielded cables.
 Instead, they travel through the atmosphere, making them susceptible to many different kinds of signal interference.

 Buildings, trees, and other physical objects challenge the ability of WiFi signals to penetrate dense materials without losing too much power.
-While 2.4 GHz WiFi signals are fairly good at penetrating solid objects, the signals broadcasted by modern 5 GHz WiFi routers are not.
+While 2.4 GHz WiFi signals are fairly good at penetrating solid objects, the signals broadcasted by modern 5 GHz WiFi routers are not because their higher frequency causes them to be absorbed or reflected by objects more easily.

 Some objects get in the way of your WiFi signals not just because they act as obstacles but also because they emit electromagnetic interference.
 You probably have at least a few objects like this at home, such as a microwave, cordless phone, baby monitor, or shortwave radio.